lycanthriving/lycanthriving/README.md

 <details><summary><sup><sub>"what do all these abbreviations mean?"</sub></sup></summary>
 <br>"dni" means "do not interact"
   <br>"dncopy" (also known as "dnc") means "do not copy"
+  <br>"oc" means "original character", that means the character is fully made by the user and is not a cosplay
 <br>"c+h" means "cuddle + hide" (or "cover + hide"), meaning you can "cuddle" (sit very closely to) and either cover or hide behind
 <br>"iwc" means "interact with caution"
 <br>"dniupartner" means "do not interact unless partner"